OP-ED: It's time to end the 'era of the Great Distraction'

 Russian President Vladimir Putin’s aggression has revealed something astonishing to him — the myriad defects of his conventional armed forces.
 It has, however, awakened the United States to something alarming: Europe’s largest conflict since World War II has shown that the U.S. defense industrial base, which manufactured the materiel that produced victory in 1945, is inadequate for the world almost eight decades later.

-The U.S. defense workforce is one-third what it was in 1985, during the Reagan era buildup, when defense spending was 5.7 percent of gross domestic product.
-It is 3.1 percent today.
-The National Defense Industrial Association says that in the past five years the "defense ecosystem" has lost a net 17,045 companies.
+The U.S. defense workforce is one-third what it was in 1985, during the Reagan era buildup, when defense spending was 5.7% of gross domestic product.
+It is 3.1% today.
+The National Defense Industrial Association says that in the past five years the “defense ecosystem” has lost a net 17,045 companies.
 This is partly because many small businesses recoil from the unpredictable cash flows from a government that cannot budget: The government has operated under continuing resolutions in parts of 13 of the past 14 years.

 As a senior U.S. military officer at NATO says, “Every war, after five or six days, becomes about logistics.”
 The Wall Street Journal reports that in a war with either Russia or China, “stocks of precision weaponry could be used up in hours or days.”
 The calculating men in Beijing know the impediments to what Rep. Mike Gallagher (R-Wis.), chair of the House Select Committee on China, considers most urgent: the manufacture and deployment of huge numbers of missiles and other high-tech munitions to East Asia.